SC EPSCoR/IDeA Solicitation Number 10-2018

 - The Phase-0 Program is a cost-reimbursement program and awardees will be reimbursed for paid expenses NOT incurred expenses.
 Small business infrastructure costs are not supported by this program.
 Therefore, the following costs are unallowable:

-- Computers, laptops, printers, software that is not project specific
+- Computers, laptops, tablets, electronic devices, printers, software, etc. that is not project specific

 - Rent for office space, utilities, facility maintenance, membership fees, etc.